JacopoMangiavacchi/SwiftNLC/README.md

 This command produce the following files on the current folder: bagOfWords.json, lemmatizedDataset.json and intents.json

-## skipGram-FastText
+## fastText

-This skipGram-FastText WordEmbedding project use Facebook open source fastText Library to analyze and tokenize the text using Word2Vec skipgram word embedding vectors.
+This fastText WordEmbedding project use Facebook open source fastText Library to analyze and tokenize the text using Word2Vec skipgram word embedding vectors.
 In particular it use a Swift wrapper to the fastText C++ Library  (https://github.com/JacopoMangiavacchi/SwiftFastText) to generate sentence vectors for each utterances from the input dataset.

 In order to learn word vectors a fast text model must be trained using the following fasttext command line: